MartGon/AWC/doc/core/Unit.md

 The current way to get a team id which a unit belongs to requires to get a Player object through a Game object by using the owner id stored in the Unit object.
 This creates a dependency when trying to calculate a unit's path, because the team which the units involved belong to is relevant to the calculation.
 Tiles which units of the enemy team are placed on have different costs.

-## Option 1 - TilePatternDesc access game
+## Option 1 - AreaDesc access game

-During the calculation, the TilePatternDesc object has access to the relevant Game object.
+During the calculation, the AreaDesc object has access to the relevant Game object.
 Then it can perform the current method to access every unit's team ID.

 - Requires heavy refactoring.
-Wherever TilePatternDesc was used, now a Game instance has to be created.
+Wherever AreaDesc was used, now a Game instance has to be created.
-- Creates a dependency between TilePatternDesc and Game, when the Game object is only used for accessing players.
+- Creates a dependency between AreaDesc and Game, when the Game object is only used for accessing players.

 ## Option 2 - Player pointer/reference in units